afrxx09/2dv607-project/README.md

 ## Examples

-Some runable examples with code to check out it can be used.
+Some runnable examples with code to check out it can be used.

 ### Vanilla example